Surface Go vs. Chromebooks: Which should you buy?

 Surface Go vs. Chromebook: Hardware

 If you've never used a Surface before, the build quality of a Surface Go will surprise you.
 In fact, even if you have a used a Surface before the build quality of a Surface Go will surprise you.
-This is a well built machine, complete with a sturdy feel and stylish polished edges.
+This is a well-built machine, complete with a sturdy feel and stylishly polished edges.

 There are no Chromebooks which look and feel this nice in this price range.
 Google makes the infamous Pixelbook, but the $1,000 price tag hardly makes sense to compare here.
 In this price range, Chromebooks tend to be black or white plastic.
 The $539 HP Chromebook X2 is almost exactly the same price as a Surface Go with a keyboard attached, and you get the benefit of a 13-inch display over the smaller 10-inch Surface Go.